qchempku2017/ceder_sops/Ginar_python_073022.md

 # Install atomate and Python=3.9 on GINAR from scratch with `pyenv`
 Date: 2022-07-30

-Author: Yuxing Fei, Bowen Deng and Fengyu Xie
+Author: Yuxing Fei, Bowen Deng, Fengyu Xie and Yunyeoung Choi

 ## Checking initial .bashrc and .bash_profile